 - Weakening industry

 Applying for debtor finance is similar to applying for other loans in that you will have to provide business bank/financial statements.
-A large accounts receivable volume will be a determining factor here for any lender considering the provision of a debtor financing solutions.
+A large accounts receivable volume will be a determining factor here for any lender considering offering debtor finance.

-You can start the application process online now via our loan wizard which will help you find the right debtor finance facility for your specific business.
-Alternatively, you can give our business loans specialists a free, no-obligation call on 1300 780 568 to chat about your business needs.
+You can start the application process online now via our online loan finder which will help you find the right debtor finance facility for your business.
+Alternatively, you can give our lending experts a free, no-obligation call on 1300 780 568 to chat about your business needs.
 Here’s how our process works:

-1. Provide Some Info Tell us a bit about your business and your debtor finance needs.
+Provide some info: Tell us a bit about your business and your debtor finance needs.

-2. Compare Lenders See the loans and lender that you pre-qualify for and compare your options.
+Compare lenders: View loans and lenders you pre-qualify for and compare your options.

-3. Apply Today Complete your application or chat with one of our business loan advisors.
+Apply today: Complete your application online or over the phone with one of our lending experts.

-If your organisation has a large accounts receivable ledger and as such, potentially falls into a temporary period of low cash on hand, a debtor finance solution could be your best response.
+If your organisation has a large accounts receivable ledger and as such, potentially falls into a temporary period of low cash on hand, debtor finance could be your solution.

-Due to the relatively high annualised rate of a debtor finance facility, it is often advisable to view debtor finance as a purely short term cash flow solution – viewing longer term finance solutions for other projects.
+Due to the relatively high annualised rate of debtor finance, it’s usually recommended as a short term cash flow solution, viewing longer-term finance solutions for other projects.

 Is debtor finance right for me?
 Debtor finance is used by a range of businesses who may have a long lead time between invoicing and payment.
 These often include manufacturers, construction businesses, service industries, wholesalers, and growing businesses.

 Do I qualify for debtor financing?
-Lenders want to provide debtor facilities to businesses who sell goods or services to other creditworthy businesses.
-They may also take into account your credit score, the age of your business, your cashflow and more.
-If you want to find out what facilities you may qualify for, try our free loan wizard.
+Lenders want to provide debtor finance to businesses who sell goods or services to other creditworthy businesses.
+They may also take into account your credit score, the age of your business, your cash flow and more.
+To find out which facilities you qualify for, try our free loan finder.
 Answer a few questions about your business and discover which lenders could work best for you.

 Do I need to provide security?
-Most lenders will provide the facility against the assets of your business, rather than requiring property.
+Usually not.
+Most lenders will provide the facility against the assets of your business, rather than a property.
 But this ultimately depends on the lender and your individual circumstances.

 How do I apply?
-It is simple to start the application process, either use our free loan wizard to find the right facility or give us a call to chat about your needs.
+It’s simple to start the application process via our free loan finder.
+Alternatively, you can give us a call to chat about your needs.
 From there we can help you find the right lender, loan and rate and walk you through the application.